gazitasnimahmad/My-Personal-AI-Assistant/README.md

 ollama run mistral
 Type a message and press Ctrl+C to exit.

-2. Start Chroma Vector Store (via Docker)
+📦 2.
+Start Chroma Vector Store (via Docker)
-First, make sure Docker is installed and running.
+Make sure Docker is installed and running, then run:
-Then run:

 bash
 Copy